 Farm to School

 “Farm to School” connects schools and local farms with the objectives of serving healthy meals in school cafeterias, improving student nutrition, providing agriculture, health and nutrition education opportunities, and supporting local and regional farmers.
-Over the past five years the De Pere Schools Food Service Department has been purchasing from Hillside Orchards and Ledgeview Gardens.
+Over the past five years the De Pere Schools School Nutrition Department has been purchasing from Hillside Orchards and Ledgeview Gardens.
 This year we have expanded our local buying with the addition of Seasonal Harvest, a cooperative of local farmers.
 We have also had the opportunity of serving "hyper local" food to our students directly from our 4 school gardens.
 Students are offered local produce on the lunch line, daily.
 Students have tried items like orange watermelon, yellow tomatoes, colored carrots, and English cucumbers.

 With our partnership with the Brown County Farm to School Taskforce we are working towards bringing other locally grown foods into our schools!